Skip to Content Skip to Navigation

 English Composition II

 $5.00 lab fee (Offered fall, spring, and summer).
 Prerequisite: ENC1101 with a minimum grade of "C." Rhetoric of the argumentative essay and the documented paper.
-Compositions based on readings of fiction, nonfiction, drama, poetry, film, video, and other media.
-This course in a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+Compositions based on readings of fiction, non-fiction, poetry, film, and other media.
+This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 3Lecture hours: 3